silverstripe/silverstripe-graphql/README.md

         mutations:
           # ...
       SilverStripe\Security\Member:
-        fields: [Name, Email, Groups]
+        fields: [ID, Name, Email, Groups]
       SilverStripe\Assets\File:
-        fields: [Filename]
+        fields: [ID, Filename]
       SilverStripe\Security\Group:
-        fields: [Title]
+        fields: [ID, Title]

 ```

-None of these new types have queries or mutations associated with them, but we can now access them as data related to our `Post` object.
+None of these new types have queries or mutations associated with them, but we can now access them as data related to
+our `Post` object.

-Notice that we're able to use the computational method 'Name', which resolves to 'getName()' on the Member object.
+Notice that we're able to use the computated value 'Name', which resolves to 'getName()' on the Member object.
 Fields are not necessarily one-to-one with `$db`.
-They are simply any public method on the DataObject that returns a `DataList`, `DataObject`, or `DBField`.
+They are simply any public method on the DataObject that returns a
+`DataList`, `DataObject`, or `DBField`.

 ```
 query {